David Dallas: 2001–2006: Frontline and Con Psy

-In 2003, Dallas, performing as Con Psy, featured on Scribe's popular single, "Not Many – The Remix!", along with Savage and P-Money.
-It reached #1 on the New Zealand Singles Chart, and was certified Platinum in New Zealand and Gold in Australia.
+In 2003, Dallas appeared as Con Psy on Scribe's "Not Many – The Remix!" / "Stand Up", alongside Savage and P-Money.
+The single reached number two on the New Zealand Singles Chart and number 21 on the Australian Singles Chart, and was certified gold in Australia.
+The remix became one of the key releases of New Zealand hip hop's early-2000s mainstream breakthrough.